LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 coverImage: "session-based-authentication-in-nestjs.png"
 author: "Ekekenta Odionyenfe Clinton"
 tags: ["Authentication", "NestJS", "MongoDB", "Node.js"]
-description: "Want to implement usr authentication for your NestJS apps?
+description: "Want to implement user authentication for your NestJS apps?
 Follow this tutorial to learn how you can implement session-based authentication for your NestJS apps along with MongoDB."
 ---

 ## Introduction

-It is an indisputable reality that authentication is critical in any application or system if you want to secure user data and enable protected access to information.
+It is an indisputable reality that authentication is critical in any application or system if you want to secure user data and enable secure access to information.
 Authentication is the procedure of establishing or demonstrating that something is true, legitimate, or valid.

 ## Prerequisites